 Allison Bell is a designer and photographer in Northampton, Mass., specializing in cultural and natural history projects.
-With Nancy Slack, Ph.D., she is co-author of the award-winning Field Guide to the New England Alpine Summits (AMC Books) and the Adirondack Mountain Club’s Adirondack Alpine Summits.
+With Nancy Slack, Ph.D., she is coauthor of both the award-winning Field Guide to the New England Alpine Summits 3rd ed (AMC Books) and the Adirondack Mountain Club’s Adirondack Alpine Summits.

 Paul Mozell is proud to have served as a judge in this contest nearly every year since its inception.
 He is a photographer of landscapes, architecture, business and family portraits, and a photography educator.
 He has been an AMC member since 1975, and galleries of his work can be seen at mozellstudios.com.

 Jim Salge is a nature photographer, writer, and educator based in Southern New Hampshire.
 He is a former weather observer at the Mount Washington Observatory, and the White Mountains remain a primary focus of his work.
 Currently, he serves as Yankee Magazine’s fall foliage forecaster and blogger, and teaches high school physics in Bedford, N.H.
 His portfolio can be seen at jimsalge.com.